jpoindexter/ReasonOps/docs/features/dashboard/components/feature_list.md

-# Evaluation Dashboard – Component Feature Map (Palantir-Level)
+# Evaluation Dashboard – Component Feature Map (Enterprise-Grade)

-This document outlines every visible component on the Evaluation Dashboard, with its purpose, behavior, contract, and usability rationale.
-This reflects Palantir-level fidelity and supports rapid development of the ReasonOps MVP.
+This document outlines every visible component on the Evaluation Dashboard, including its purpose, behavior, contract, and usability rationale.
+This reflects enterprise-grade fidelity and supports rapid development of the ReasonOps MVP.

 ---

-## 🧠 FULL ACTION MAP – EVALUATION DASHBOARD (PALANTIR-GRADE)
+## 🧠 FULL ACTION MAP – EVALUATION DASHBOARD (ENTERPRISE-GRADE)

 This section enumerates every distinct user-performable action in the Evaluation Dashboard.
 It reflects a task-oriented model of ReasonOps behavior, organized by intent, not by UI element.
 This ensures a complete understanding of available functionality from a workflow and system control perspective.